raygun101/MarkupKit/README.md

 ### Edge Insets
 The `UIView` class allows a caller to specify the amount of space that should be reserved around all of its subviews when laying out its contents.
 This value is called the view's "layout margins" and is represented by an instance of the `UIEdgeInsets` structure.

-Since structure types aren't supported by XML, MarkupKit provides a shorthand for specifying layout margin values.
+Since edge inset structures aren't natively supported by KVC, MarkupKit provides a shorthand for specifying layout margin values.
 The "layoutMargins" attribute accepts a single numeric value that will be applied to all of the structure's components.

 For example, the following markup creates an instance of `LMTableViewCell` whose top, left, bottom, and right layout margins are set to 20: